rb-builder/rishabh.github.io/_posts/database-internals/2025-02-21-apache-iceberg-internals-part-1.md

 └──────────────────────────────────┘

 ````

-### Understanding how iceberg metadata store evolve with new write operations
+### Understanding Iceberg Metadata Store Evolution With New Writes
 For every write operation in an Apache Iceberg table, a **new snapshot** is created.
 This process starts with
 generating new data files and updating or adding manifest files that track these changes.
 A **new manifest list**
 is then created, referencing both newly added manifest files and existing ones that remain unchanged.
 This ensures